-With a few minutes of planning in the off season, you can make sure you don’t miss your chance when a certain fruit or vegetable in season.
+With a few minutes of planning in the off-season, you can make sure you don’t miss your chance when a certain fruit or vegetable is in season.
 Use this canning season calendar with planning pages to help you organzine and prepare for your harvest and preserving.

 Having a plan for canning season is so helpful.
 There is enough going on with maintaining the garden and the activities of summer that it is all too easy to totally forget something you wanted to preserve.

 A few things to keep in mind before you sit down and plan your preserving for the season: Yes, you don’t want to forget anything… like if you wanted to can cherry pie filling and were going to buy cherries at the farmer’s market… you can’t miss them, or you won’t get a chance until next year.
 But you also have to be flexible!
 Sometimes the garden doesn’t do as well you thought it might, or you get an unexpected gift from someone else’s garden.
 Don’t be too attached to your plan… it rarely works out perfectly.

 Canning is just one of the many useful vintage skills out there.
 Having a good plan will help keep it alive!

 How to Use the Planner

 With that said, I definitely find it helpful to make a plan for the upcoming year!
 If you are canning your own garden produce, you will probably want this done in the winter so you can plan your garden accordingly.
 That doesn’t mean that it’s too late if your garden is already underway.

 Plan for a combination of what you want and what you need.

 Figuring out what you need is easy.
 Plan to can what you eat!
 This sounds easy, but just like with gardening, people plan things that don’t actually make any sense.
 Jams especially!
 They all sound delicious.
 But how many jars of jam can one really eat in a year?
 Yes, they make nice gifts, but you will also find that many people are nervous about home-canned food and won’t actually consume them.